Queatz/Closer/Features.md

     ## Friends

+     [ ] Tap on person / group message to view profile

      [ ] RL Friends
         [ ] See my RL Friends on map
             [ ] Set areas where I am visible to my RL Friends